oneeve8/kobble-data/content/Tutorial2.md

 So let’s talk about GitHub

 A public GitHub account is free.
-This means that your information would be publicly accessible if you share your repository ID wi
+This means that your information would be publicly accessible if you share your repository ID with others.

-There is a small charge for a private GitHub account.
+There is a small charge for a private GitHub account which keeps all your information private.

 The sharing feature in Kobble is activated when you have a GitHub account.